What Does the Name of Your Pasta Translate To?

 Ruote = “wheels” Spaghetti = “twines” or "thin strings"

-Stelline = “little stars” Strozzapreti = “priest-strangler” (funny enough, the origin of this name is unknown)
+Stelline = “little stars” Strozzapreti = “priest-strangler” (funny enough, the origin of this name has been lost to history)

 Tagliatelle = derived from Italian words that means “to cut”